McKnight Brain Research Foundation

 Overview

-Founded in 1999, the McKnight Brain Research Foundation stands as the nation's only private foundation dedicated exclusively to discovering the mysteries of the aging brain.
+Founded in 1999, the McKnight Brain Research Foundation stands as the nation's only private foundation dedicated exclusively to discovering the mysteries of the ageing brain.
 The foundation has invested over $200 million to date in advancing research on age-related cognitive decline and memory loss.
-Through partnerships with four McKnight Brain Institutes at universities in Alabama, Arizona, Florida, and Miami, along with collaboration with the National Institute on Aging, the foundation fosters interdisciplinary scientific investigation into brain health and aging.
-Their mission centers on supporting research to better understand and alleviate the effects of age-related cognitive decline and memory loss.
+Through partnerships with four McKnight Brain Institutes at universities in Alabama, Arizona, Florida, and Miami, along with collaboration with the National Institute on Ageing, the foundation fosters interdisciplinary scientific investigation into brain health and ageing.
+Their mission centres on supporting research to better understand and alleviate the effects of age-related cognitive decline and memory loss.

 Funding Priorities